alyssatly/Nect/README.md

 * Users can edit profile (self-intro, contact infomation, pictures)
 * User can add games they play to their profile
 * There is a match up system that matches two people according to games
-* Have specific filters for matching up
 * Can add/view contacts (friends list)
 * Can view other people's profiles

 **Optional Nice-to-have Stories**
+* Chat system(prefered)
+* Have specific filters for matching up
 * User can enter in additional interests to better connect with others
 * User can follow others and view a feed
-* Chat system
 * Linked to discord

 ### 2. Screen Archetypes

 * Login
 * Profile page
+* Edit profile page
     * User can create profile
     * Users can edit profile
+* Edit games page
      * User can add games they play to their profile
+* game details page
+    * User can add games they play to their profile
 * (Con)NECT page
    * There is a match up system that matches two people according to games
    * have specific filters for matching up
-* Friends page
-    * Can add/view contacts (friends list)
 * User page
     * Can view other people's profiles
-* Discover
-* Chat page: optional
+* Chat overview page
+    * Friends page (intergrated into search system?)
+        * Can add/view contacts (friends list)
+* Inidividual chat page

 ### 3. Navigation